Belinda Carlisle: 1985–1990

 The Go-Go's broke up in 1985, and Carlisle embarked on a solo career.
 Carlisle's debut solo studio album Belinda was released in 1986, also on I.R.S.
 Records.
 This album was successful in North America and was certified Gold in the United States and Platinum in Canada.
-Her summer hit "Mad About You" peaked at No. 3 in the United States, topped the Canadian Singles Chart, and charted in the top 10 in Australia.
+Her summer hit "Mad About You" peaked at No. 3 in the United States, and charted in the Top 10 in Australia.
 "Mad About You" was followed by the Motown-influenced single "I Feel the Magic" written by Charlotte Caffey, and by a cover version of the Freda Payne song "Band of Gold".
 All three songs were included on her debut studio album.
 The single "Since You've Gone", co-written by Lindsey Buckingham of Fleetwood Mac, was used only for promotion.
 Susanna Hoffs co-wrote the single "I Need a Disguise" in which she also sang backing vocals along with Jane Wiedlin.
 Duran Duran's Andy Taylor played guitar on some album tracks and appeared in her "Mad About You" music video.
 During this time, Carlisle also had songs featured on movie soundtracks, notably "In My Wildest Dreams" from the movie Mannequin (1987), "Shot in the Dark" from the Anthony Michael Hall thriller Out of Bounds (1986), as well as "Dancing in the City" from the Whoopi Goldberg movie Burglar (1987).

 The musical style of 1987's Heaven on Earth eschewed the 1960s-influenced pop of Carlisle's debut studio album in favor of slickly produced 1980s power pop.
 It was released in the United States through MCA, and in the United Kingdom through Virgin Records.
 The album became a Top 5 bestseller in the UK and Australia, and was nominated for a Grammy Award.

-The album's first single, "Heaven Is a Place on Earth", topped the single charts in the United States and the UK, with the dance mix of the song also topping the Billboard dance chart in the United States.
-The promotional video was directed by Academy Award-winning American actress Diane Keaton.
-The second single from the album was the Diane Warren-penned "I Get Weak", which peaked at No. 2 in the United States and No. 10 in the UK.
+The album's first single, "Heaven Is a Place on Earth", topped the single charts in the United States and the UK, with the dance mix of the song also topping the Billboard dance chart in the US.
+The promotional video was directed by Academy Award–winning American actress Diane Keaton.
+The second single from the album was the Diane Warren–penned "I Get Weak", which peaked at No. 2 in the United States and No. 10 in the UK.
 The third single from the album was "Circle in the Sand", another Top 10 hit in the United States, the UK, and Germany.
 "World Without You" was another British hit.
 Following the success of the album, Carlisle embarked on the Good Heavens world tour, which sold out Wembley Arena in London.